Mental Health 201:

 by Lindsey Turnbull, MissHeard Media

-Last week, we shared an introduction to mental health (Mental Health 101) as part of National Mental Health Month.
-This week, we wanted to come back and look more closely as the two most common mental health issues in teens: anxiety and depression.
-Many times, these illnesses go hand in hand, and it is not uncommon for someone to be diagnosed with both.
+I shared an introduction to mental health (Mental Health 101) as part of National Mental Health Month.
+I wanted to look more closely as the two most common mental health issues in teens: anxiety and depression.
+Many times, these illnesses go hand in hand, sharing symptoms, and it is not uncommon for someone to be diagnosed with both.

-Remember, there are many things that contribute to mental health issues, including genetics, prior trauma, and family history.
+Remember, there are many things that contribute to mental health issues, including genetics, prior trauma, experiencing racism and discrimination, poverty, and family history.
 None of these things are your fault!
 Also remember, there is no “look” to mental health issues- someone doesn’t need to “look” depressed to have depression.

 Anxiety/General Anxiety Disorder

 According to the American Psychological Association, anxiety is: